Kazuyoo-stuff/GMS-Doze-NR/README.md

 # GMS DOZE NO ROOT🖲️
-- GMS Doze adalah mekanisme optimisasi daya yang terkait dengan layanan Google Mobile Services (GMS) di perangkat Android.
-Doze adalah fitur penghemat baterai yang diperkenalkan pertama kali pada Android 6.0 Marshmallow.
-Doze bekerja dengan mengurangi aktivitas latar belakang ketika perangkat tidak digunakan
+- GMS Doze is a power optimization mechanism associated with the Google Mobile Services (GMS) service on Android devices.
+Doze is a battery saving feature that was first introduced in Android 6.0 Marshmallow.
+Doze works by reducing background activity when the device is not in use.

-- How To Install
+How To Install
 - sh /sdcard/Doze/install.sh

-- How To Uninstall
+How To Uninstall
 - sh /sdcard/Doze/uninstall.sh